sherlockshit/sherlockshit/README.md

 - 👋 Hi, I’m @sherlockshit
-- 👀 I’m interested in Drugs
+- 👀 I’m interested in
-- 🌱 I’m currently learning Shits
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on Cracks
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me Down
+- 📫 How to reach me

 <!---
 sherlockshit/sherlockshit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.